dlithio/emily-exam-practice/docs/new-steps.md

 - Click "Show Reference Solutions" → should see both pandas and SQL solutions
 - Solutions should be clearly formatted and readable
 - Generate new problem → button state should reset

 ---

+### Step 8.6: Add Export/Import Problem Functionality
+**Task:** Allow users to save and share problems as JSON files **Actions:**
+- Add "Export Problem" button next to "Generate New Problem" in sidebar
+- When clicked:
+  - Serialize current problem to JSON format
+  - Include all fields: input_tables (convert DataFrames to JSON), question, expected_output, topic, difficulty, pandas_solution, sql_solution
+  - Use Streamlit's download_button to offer JSON file download
+  - Filename format: `problem_{topic}_{timestamp}.json`
+- Add "Import Problem" file uploader in sidebar
+- When file is uploaded:
+  - Parse JSON file
+  - Validate structure (check for required fields)
+  - Convert JSON table data back to DataFrames
+  - Create Problem object and load it as current_problem
+  - Show success message with problem topic and difficulty
+  - Handle errors gracefully (invalid JSON, missing fields, etc.)
+- Add helper functions to `models.py`:
+  - `Problem.to_json()` - Serialize Problem to JSON-compatible dict
+  - `Problem.from_json(json_dict)` - Create Problem from JSON dict
+  - Handle DataFrame serialization using `.to_dict(orient='records')` or similar

+**Verification:**
+- Export a problem → should download JSON file
+- Import the same problem → should load correctly and be solvable
+- Import/export should preserve all problem data (tables, solutions, metadata)
+- Invalid JSON files should show helpful error messages
+- Use case: User can save interesting problems to share with friends or revisit later

+---